anfe67/EUROBIS-QC/DEV_NOTES.md

 - Email to Bart

 ## 26/01/2021
-- Testing installation on Windows - painful but possible
+- Testing installation on Windows - painful but possible to rub.
+Not investigating further...
+- Documentation - QC Procedures
+- Test - A number of tests trying with random records